barbarer/py4e-int/_sources/objects/Exercises.rst

     :feedback_c: This only creates an instance of the PartyAnimal class.
     :feedback_d: This would create a global variable instance of the PartyAnimal class.

-    In which of the following does the CricketFan class inherit the PartyAnimal class?
+    In which of the following does the CricketFan class inherit from the PartyAnimal class?

 .. mchoice:: objects_select_name
   :practice: T